-We are very interested in your short- and long-term goals, and why business school — and particularly this Wharton MBA program — represents an important step in achieving your goals.
-We assess your leadership potential as demonstrated at work, whether you were leading projects, effecting change within a team, or directly managing personnel.
+We are very interested in both your short and long-term goals, and why business school, specifically the Wharton MBA program, represents an important step in achieving these goals.
+We assess the leadership potential already demonstrated through your work; whether you were leading projects, effecting change within a team, or directly managing personnel.
 Leadership potential can be demonstrated in activities outside of work.
 We look for evidence of effective interpersonal skills because the Wharton environment emphasizes leadership in the context of teamwork.

 The endorsement of your organization is vital to your success in the program.
 How enthusiastic is your sponsoring supervisor or management about your candidacy?
-Has careful thought been given to how your MBA experience and degree will fit into your career development within the firm — both during the program and after graduation?
+Has careful thought been given to how your MBA experience and degree will fit into your career development within the company, both during the program and after graduation?
 Have you thought through the impact of your participation on others in the organization, so that you have the support of your colleagues as well as your supervisors?
-Please feel free to schedule time to discuss your application with the Director of Admissions.

 The Admissions Committee is interested in the whole person.
 What makes you unique?
 What can you contribute to the Wharton community?